sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 ### Check job status

-After submitting the job to Minikube, you can run following command to check the status of each pod:
+After submitting the job to Minikube, we can run following command to check the status of each pod:

 ```bash
 kubectl get pods
 ```

-You will see information on each pod like the following:
+We will see information on each pod like the following:

 ```bash
 NAME                            READY   STATUS    RESTARTS   AGE